Error estimates for a tree structure algorithm solving finite horizon control problems

-Analytical solution of Equation \eqref{HJB} is hard to find due to its nonlinearity.
-However, numerical methods such as, e.g. finite difference or semi-Lagrangian schemes, are able to approximate the solution.
-In the current work we recall the semi-Lagrangian method on a tree structure based on the recent work \cite{AFS18}.
-Let us introduce the semi-discrete problem with a time step $\Delta t: = [(T-t)/\overline N]$ where $\overline{N}$ is the number of temporal time steps:
+Equation \eqref{HJB} is a nonlinear PDE of the first order which is hard to solve analitically.
+However, several numerical methods, such as e.g. finite difference or semi-Lagrangian schemes, are available to approximate the solution.
+In the present work we recall the semi-Lagrangian method on a tree structure based on the recent work \cite{AFS18}.
+Fixed $\overline{N}$ as the number of temporal time steps, we introduce the semi-discrete problem with a time step $\Delta t: = (T-t)/\overline N$:

-where $t_n=t+n \Delta t,\, t_{\overline N} = T$, and $V^n:=V(x, t_n).$ For the sake of completeness we would like to mention that a fully discrete approach is typically based on a time discretization which is projected on a fixed state-space grid of the numerical domain, see e.g. \cite{FG99}.
-In the current work we aim to provide error estimates for the algorithm proposed in \cite{AFS18}.
+where $t_n=t+n \Delta t,\, t_{\overline N} = T$ and $V^n(x):=V(x, t_n).$ For the sake of completeness we would like to mention that a fully discrete approach is typically based on a time discretization which is projected on a fixed state-space grid of the numerical domain, see e.g. \cite{FG99}.
+The current work aims to provide error estimates for the algorithm proposed in \cite{AFS18}.